- Funding the cooperation

 - Technologies for the effective use of resources and energy, sustainable environmental technology.

-On the German side, the cooperation partners are primarily universities and the institutions of the Fraunhofer Association, the Helmholtz Foundation, the Max-Planck Foundation and the Leibniz Foundation; the Ukrainian partners are primarily the institutes of the National Academy of Sciences of Ukraine as well as universities.
+Cooperation partners on the German side are predominantly universities and institutions of the Fraunhofer Association, the Helmholtz Foundation, the Max-Planck Society and the Leibniz Association; the Ukrainian partners are primarily the institutes of the National Academy of Sciences of Ukraine as well as universities.

-In the context of the Federal Government’s Ukraine Action Plan, the BMBF together with German scientific and agent organisations initiates and manages needs-oriented measures in different target areas in Ukraine, such as to internationalise universities and research institutions, increase the research performance of universities, and restructure the National Academy of Sciences in Ukraine.
-In this context, the following bilateral events took place recently:
+In the context of the Federal Government’s Ukraine Action Plan, the BMBF together with German science and intermediary organisations initiates and manages demand-oriented measures in different target areas in Ukraine, such as to internationalise universities and research institutions, increase the research performance of universities, and restructure the National Academy of Sciences in Ukraine.
+In this context, the following bilateral events and meetings took place (selection):

 - Workshop on evaluation methods with the National Academy of Sciences for Ukraine (March 2015, Kiev)

 The mentioned events were co-implemented and financially supported by the BMBF, while the International Bureau at the DLR Project Management Agency provided content and organisation.
-Follow-up activities are being planned.
+Further information on successful cooperation projects can be found under success stories.

-In the EU context, the bilateral cooperation with Ukraine designed by the BMBF is supplemented by a number of EU projects, in which the DLR Project Management Agency (through the International Bureau) is currently participating or has participated since 2015:
+In the EU context, the bilateral cooperation with Ukraine designed by the BMBF is supplemented by a number of EU projects.
+Here are some of the projects in which the International Bureau of DLR Projektträger participated:

 - BLACK SEA HORIZON (2015-2018) supported the relationships between the EU and the Black Sea region through varied measures in the fields of science, technology and innovation.